mirenradia/20250519_PROMPI_HPC_RSE_meeting_presentation/README.md

-# PROMPI: an RSE success story
+# PROMPI: a DiRAC RSE success story

 This repository contains the code to generate the slides for the presentation about PROMPI delivered by Miren Radia at the [2024 DiRAC Science